What does a conveyancer do?

 Full online conveyancing

-While many conveyancers with an online presence still operate a fairly traditional business model, many now offer a full online case management system.
-This has the advantage of considerable transparency compared to more traditional conveyancing practice.
-Typically you will be able to log into the conveyancer’s online system and view the case progress at any time, seeing which searches have been requested or received and tracking the status of the mortgage application.
+Typically you will be able to log into the conveyancer’s online system and view the case progress at any time.
+You'll have the opportunity to see which searches have been requested or received.
+As well as this, you can track the status of the mortgage application.
 Some online conveyancers also send automated text alerts when particular milestones in the conveyancing process are reached.

-Whichever type of conveyancer you eventually choose to use, it’s important to compare service testimonials alongside comparing prices – look out for online reviews that will give you an insight into either great customer service or any issues people have encountered in the past.
-You can also use our online comparison tool to save money by comparing instant quotes from four conveyancing solicitors or licensed conveyancers.
+Whichever type of conveyancer you eventually choose to use, it’s important to compare service reviews alongside comparing prices.
+Look out for online reviews that will give you an insight into either great customer service or any issues people have previously encountered.
+You can also use our online comparison tool to save money by comparing instant quotes from four property solicitors, conveyancing solicitors, or licensed conveyancers.